FAFSA: February 1

 We encourage you to complete your Student Center “TO DO” list by the priority dates.
 This is when our financial aid offices' high volume period starts.

 Learn more about the following fund types:

 Metropolitan Community College (MCC) is pleased to announce our partnership with the U.S. Department of Education in the delivery of Emergency Financial Aid Grants to Students from the Higher Education Emergency Relief Fund (HEERF), created under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 MCC chose to distribute the CARES Act Emergency Financial Aid Grants to students through an online request process.
 The grant award amount varies based on each applicants request and available funding.
-The maximum award amount is $1,500.
-Students may apply by completing the CARES Act Emergency Grant Request online.
+The maximum award amount is $2,000.
+At this time, MCC is not accepting requests for Cares Act Emergency Financial Aid Grants.
 Learn more and apply.

 Students who applied must meet the eligibility criteria*:

 - Must be enrolled in the Spring 2020 in on-campus courses as of March 13, 2020

 - Must be Title IV financial aid eligible